 org: "your-org" # GitHub organization

-repos: # Repositories to scan for PRs
+repos: # Repos to scan for merged PRs

 - api-gateway